nodejs/node/doc/api/buffer.md

 ## Buffers and TypedArray

 `Buffer` instances are also [`Uint8Array`] instances.
-However, there are subtle incompatibilities with the TypedArray specification in ECMAScript 2015.
+However, there are subtle incompatibilities with the TypedArray specification in [`ECMAScript 2015`].
 For example, while [`ArrayBuffer#slice()`] creates a copy of the slice, the implementation of [`Buffer#slice()`][`buf.slice()`] creates a view over the existing `Buffer` without copying, making [`Buffer#slice()`][`buf.slice()`] far